MarkEdmondson1234/markedmondson.me-hugo/content/post/2019-02-23-r-at-scale-google-cloud-platform.md

 * https://cloudrunr-ewjogewawq-uc.a.run.app/plot?spec=setosa

 > But what about Shiny apps?
-Well those need web sockets, and they are (AFAIK at time of writing) not supported by Cloud Run.
-So the original suggestion on using Kubernetes still stands for Shiny apps, below.
+Well this is a work in progress and some limited Shiny apps do also work on Cloud Run.
+See the [blog post about running Shiny on Cloud Run](https://code.markedmondson.me/shiny-cloudrun)

 ### 2B - R apps on Kubernetes